zapplyjobs/interview-handbook-2026/README.md

 You need to show your integrity and your ability to analyze and resolve problems when answering this question.
 Pick a case of ethical conflict that is not ambiguous, subjective, or questionable.
 Rather, choose a conflict in which ethical lines were clearly drawn.
 While explaining your case, avoid throwing yourself or someone specific under the bus.

 You might feel the urge to say you haven't encountered this type of situation.
-However, the interviewer may probe further with: "You really have never faced any ethical conflicts in your life?"
-Clearly, we all have, so it is best to select the simplest example in advance.
+However, the interviewer may probe further with: <i>"You really have never faced any ethical conflicts in your life?"</i> Clearly, we all have, so it is best to select the simplest example in advance.

 > [!TIP]
 > **Good Answer:** "We had a difficult situation in my last job where some information came to light about improper hiring evaluation practices on the part of one of my coworkers.
 That person asked me not to say anything about it, yet it was a clear violation of our hiring practices, so I reported it to my manager, who then reported it to HR.
 It was handled per our company policy from that point forward."